HTTP-RPC/Kilo/README.md

 If the server returns an error response, a `WebServiceException` will be thrown.
 The response code can be retrieved via the exception's `getStatus()` method.
 If the content type of the response is "text/plain", the body of the response will be returned in the exception message.

-### Typed Web Service Access
-TODO

-### Example
-The following code snippet demonstrates how `WebServiceProxy` might be used to access the operations of the simple math service discussed earlier:
+For example, the following code snippet demonstrates how `WebServiceProxy` might be used to access the operations of the simple math service discussed earlier:

 ```java
 WebServiceProxy webServiceProxy = new WebServiceProxy("GET", new URL("http://localhost:8080/httprpc-server/math/sum"));